reflectoring/reflectoring.github.io/_posts/2018-10-28-pact-node-provider.md

 Note that the endpoint implementation above is just a dummy implementation.
 We don't have any database access in our `/heroes` endpoint, hence we don't need to mock anything.

-However, the endpoint is still needed by Pact.
-It will fail if the endpoint is not available.

 Next, we make the endpoint available to the Express app:

 ```javascript